nknapp/microca/README.md

 ## Clone the repository

-Git clone ..., you know the drill
+Git clone ..., you know the drill.
+You should probably clone it to an SD card, so that the private data is usually not on your machine.

-**All commands must be run in the root directory of this repository.**
+**All following commands must be run in the root directory of this repository.**

 ## Edit the configuration